SEAT León: Technology

 The León features digital cockpit on all but the basic model; Full Link technology with MirrorLink, Android Auto and Apple CarPlay - compatible with most smartphones on the market.
-The standard Infotainment system boasts an 8.25" screen, whilst higher spec models have the larger 10" screen Navi system that offers 3D connected navigation and voice control as well as gesture recognition.
+The standard Infotainment system has an 8.25" screen, whilst higher spec models have the larger 10" screen Navi system that offers 3D connected navigation and voice control as well as gesture recognition.
 The optional Connectivity Box allows wireless phone charging.
 Two USB type C ports are fitted as standard in the front cabin, with higher trim models having an additional two ports in the rear cabin. eSIM which features eCall service as standard will contact the emergency services directly in case of a serious accident.

 Optional equipment

-Optional features (some of which are standard on higher models) include Rear View Camera, BeatsAudio 9-speaker sound system, Park Assist, leather sport seats, and LED exterior lighting with automatic headlight adjustment.
+Optional features (some of which are standard on higher models) include rear view camera, BeatsAudio 9-speaker sound system, Park Assist, leather sport seats, and LED exterior lighting with automatic headlight adjustment.

 Optional equipment could be ordered individually or combined into packages were also available at extra cost.

 The 'Winter Pack' includes Heated front seats, wash water and steering wheel.

 The 'Convenience Pack' includes Rain and auto-dimming light sensor with Coming and Leaving Home, windshield wiper intermittent control and breakaway interior rearview mirror.

 The 'Safe Pack' includes Forward collision warning with braking reaction to vehicles, cyclists and pedestrians.
 It includes multi-functional camera, speed limiter, lane keeping system and driver alert system.